-Preparing for Career Expo is more than pressing your suit and practicing your 30 second introduction.
-Many students forget an essential piece -- researching your target companies.
-It’s unlikely that you will know about every company at the event.
-Below are some helpful tools that will help you to successfully navigate the Undergraduate Career Expo.
+Preparing for Career Expo is more than pressing your suit and practicing your 30-second introduction.
+Many students forget an essential piece--researching your target companies.
+It’s unlikely that you'll know about every company at the event, here are some helpful tools that will help you successfully navigate the Undergraduate Career Expo.
 Don't forget your UT ID card and professional business attire!

 Volunteer at the Undergraduate Career Expo

 Volunteers will be responsible for at least one of the below listed tasks.
 Volunteers will sign up for their preferred tasks at the mandatory training session: Monday, February 2, 5:30 p.m. to 6:30 p.m., Legacy Events Room (CBA 3.202).

 - Answer student and/or recruiter questions

 - Direct students to specific booths

 - Provide recruiters with directions to the expo

 - Answer questions about campus garage parking